 Returning to work after a career break

-That prospect can be daunting for some, especially as job markets and technology change.
-It can help to proactively plan ahead for those first days and weeks back on the job.
+Going back to work after an extended break can be daunting.
+Here's how to proactively plan ahead for those first days and weeks back on the job.

 Planning your return